Kansas City metropolitan area: Geographic overview

 On a Kansas City satellite map, the larger Missouri River runs west to east, joined at Kaw Point by the much smaller Kansas River approaching from the southwest.
 Downtown Kansas City, Missouri, is immediately southeast of their confluence and North Kansas City, Missouri, is to its northeast.

-The larger Kansas City metropolitan area can be visualized as a map with roughly four quadrants:
+The larger Kansas City metropolitan area can be visualized as an area with roughly four quadrants:

 The southeast quadrant includes Kansas City, Missouri, and surrounding areas in Missouri.
 It includes the Grandview Triangle.

 The southwest quadrant includes all of Johnson County, Kansas, which includes the towns in the area known as Shawnee Mission, Kansas.
 Interstate 35 runs diagonally through Johnson County, Kansas, from the southwest to Downtown Kansas City, Missouri.

 The northwest quadrant contains Wyandotte, and Leavenworth, counties in Kansas and parts of Platte County, Missouri.
 Wyandotte County, Kansas (sometimes referred to as just Wyandotte), contains Kansas City, Kansas; Bonner Springs, Kansas; and Edwardsville, Kansas; it is governed by a single unified government.
 Another bend in the Missouri River forms the county line between Wyandotte County, Kansas, and Platte County, Missouri, to the north and northeast.

 The map's northeast quadrant is referred to as the Northland.
 It includes parts of Clay County, Missouri, including North Kansas City, Missouri and Parkville, Missouri.
 North Kansas City is bounded by a bend in the Missouri River that defines a border between Wyandotte County, Kansas, and Clay County, Missouri, running approximately north–south and a border between North Kansas City, Missouri, and Kansas City, Missouri, running approximately east–west.
 The river bend's sharpest part forms a peninsula containing the Kansas City Downtown Airport.